ZmGAm/Portfolio/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
+3. Goto BotPress, Create your pernsoel AI agent, and train it.
+Then you can use it as your pseronale is ai assistent.
+After just integrate your client ID in this project.

 ## Usage Instructions